Image

 If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Ladue, MO.
 To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
 After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

-If you need to restore limited driving privileges, consult a knowledgeable Ladue, MO DWI lawyer now to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Ladue, MO DWI lawyer as soon as possible to help improve your chances of approval.

 Fighting a DWI license suspension in Ladue, MO requires legal experience and technical knowledge—our Ladue, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte Ladue, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+(This is why our Ladue, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 • Proper certification of the testing officer